Parents and Children

 This leads us to ask: How can we help children develop or strengthen the control pathway?

 Rewards or consequences will not automatically strengthen the control circuit.
-Consequences are helpful; they teach children about boundaries, which will keep them safe, and consequences might also increase motivation for more control, but strengthening the control circuit takes more than appropriate consequences for behaviors.
-Rewards strengthen healthy behaviors, but developing control skills requires spending time with children and teaching them how to self-regulate.
-This is accomplished partially by instruction and guidance, but most importantly by modeling the skills you want your child to develop.
-It is critically important that parents work on their ability to control their desires and wants and demonstrate control at the adult level.
-When children have a close bond with their parents and observe these behaviors in their parents, they will follow the lead.
+Consequences are helpful; they teach children about boundaries, which will keep them safe, and consequences might also increase motivation to develop more control.
+However, strengthening the control circuit takes more than appropriate consequences for behaviors.
+Rewards strengthen healthy behaviors, but developing control skills requires spending time with children and teaching them skills like patience, self-regulation, organizing, noticing how other kids are reacting to them or when they are off track, and not giving up when life becomes difficult.
+This is accomplished partially by instruction and guidance, but also by modeling and shaping the skills you want your child to develop.

 Some children will need more support than others.
-The control circuits develop differently from child to child and are not fully developed physically until the mid-20s (but this varies greatly).
-The skills associated with developing these pathways continue to strengthen throughout life, and some people never develop a healthy balance between control and desire.
-It is important to be patient with children because the desire or pleasure circuits come online much earlier than the executive skills (the brain develops from the bottom up).
-They also develop naturally, whereas executive skills are learned through experience.
+The control circuits are not fully developed physically until the mid-20s (but this varies greatly).
+The skills associated with these pathways continue to strengthen throughout life, and some people never develop a healthy balance between control and desire.
+It is important to be patient with children because these desire or pleasure circuits come online earlier and are more powerful than the executive skills (the brain develops from the bottom up).
+They also develop naturally, whereas executive skills must be learned through experience.

 The Desire Within: Session 5

 Academic skills like reading, writing, and arithmetic help to establish control circuits because of the many sub-skills involved.
 Self-help and self-care skills are very important.
 Athletic activities help with balance, coordination, team play, and self-discipline.
 Strategies that improve attention also strengthen control circuits.
-Developing control skills helps to establish a healthy balance between the control and desired circuits.
-Remember, kids naturally get caught up in desires and wants, but until they develop control skills, they may be difficult to manage.
+Remember, kids naturally get caught up in desires and wants, so until they develop control skills, they can be difficult to manage.
 Rather than blaming the child for not controlling their desires, parents should look at themselves and how well they demonstrate and teach these skills.

-Breaking these executive skills into component behaviors helps identify specific skill sets parents can strengthen.
-So, let’s take a closer look at what executive skills might look like in childhood.
+Breaking these executive skills into component behaviors helps identify specific skill sets that parents can strengthen.
+So, let’s take a closer look at what some of these component skills might look like in childhood.

 Building Executive Skills